OffchainLabs/arbitrum-tutorials/packages/delayedInbox-l2msg/README.md

 (Noted this can only be done in nitro stack, not in arbitrum classic, so l2 rpc please use nitro test rpc) delayedInbox-l2msg is a simple sample example that allows you to send a l2 msg without using sequencer way, this can be used when sequencer censor your tx or when sequencer downs.

-The demo will alow you send a l2 message while you don't need to use l2 rpc but just use l1 rpc; This demo has 2 part, one part will show how to send a normal l2 transaction using delayed inbox, another will show when sequencer downs, how to withdraw your funds back.
+The demo will alow you send a l2 message while you don't need to use l2 rpc but just use l1 rpc; This demo has 2 part, one part will show how to send a normal l2 transaction using delayed inbox, another will show how to withdraw your funds back without sequencer.

+If sequencer downs, when you run `Withdraw Funds`, you need use https://github.com/OffchainLabs/arbitrum-sdk/blob/master/src/lib/inbox/inbox.ts#L256 to force include your tx to continue. (example: https://github.com/OffchainLabs/arbitrum-sdk/blob/401fa424bb4c21b54b77d95fbc95faec15787fe2/fork_test/inbox.test.ts#L131)

 ## Config Environment Variables